Skip to content

 Why not develop a vocabulary from scratch, with sources of warrant that you know are relevant to your community and use case?

 Even if you build from scratch, you might consider developing a vocabulary that is itself reuse-able in your industry, sector or in other regions.
-The more use your vocabulary gets, the more interoperabilty you have with other systems and catalogues.
+The more use your vocabulary gets, the more interoperability you have with other systems and catalogues.
 If you want your vocabulary reused, ensure:

 • clear rights and licensing are declared, within the vocabulary concept scheme and in surrounding web context